robotdad/GPIO_IOToggle_TrustZone_Discovery_U5/README.md

-# TrustZone for the Nucleo-L552ZE-Q in VS Code
+# TrustZone for the Discovery-B-U585I-IoT2A in VS Code

-This is a demonstration of starting the GTZC_TZSC_MPCBB_TrustZone example for the Nucleo-L552ZE-Q and importing it into VS Code.
+This is a demonstration of starting the GPIO_IOToggle_TrustZone example for the Discovery-B-U585I-IoT2A and importing it into VS Code.
 I'm going to show two ways to do this, an Easy Way and a Complete way.
 This repo contains the files for the Complete way.

 While this is for a specific STM32 Sample, you can view this as two ways to approach getting a multiproject STM32 sample into VS Code.
 The Easy Way just imports the individual projects, then with minor modifications sets them up for build and debug.
 The Complete way creates a new CMake project for both of the STM32 projects converted for VS Code.